How Do You Fertilize Magnolia Trees?

 When to fertilize?

+The best time to apply slow-release fertilizer is March-April.
 Choose a fertilizer that lasts at least 3-4 months.
 In this case, the magnolia will be nourished for the entire growing season.
-You also won’t have to apply anything extra.

 Do not apply the slow-release fertilizer later than the first half of summer.
 Especially don’t do it in the fall.
 This is because the magnolia can stay active through the winter and will definitely suffer frost damage.